Intra-Household Allocations and Consumption Inequality under Cash Transfers and Violence [Job Market Paper—Preliminary]

 Many developing countries provide cash transfers to low-income families.
 Exogenous changes in household income coming from a cash transfer program may alter the bargaining power of the recipient and the allocation of time within the family.
 Using a large-scale living standards measurement survey from Ecuador, I implement a fuzzy regression discontinuity design to show that conditional cash transfers affect the women’s freedom to decide (bargaining power) as well as women’s time allocation to certain activities.
 To complement the empirical results, I propose an intra-household decision-making model to study how heterogeneity in preferences over child quality induced by the conditionality of the transfer and differences in female income relative to male income affect the optimal decisions of household members related to time allocation and home production.
 In a further quantitative exercise, I compare how the household behaves in a scenario without transfer versus a scenario with a cash transfer equivalent to the amount provided by the program.

-This paper examines the effect of personality on workers' accumulation of experience and worker's tenure, and how this relation affects wage determination.
-Using a large-scale household longitudinal dataset from the United Kingdom, I am able to reconstruct labor market histories of individuals since leaving full-time education and merge this information with available data on measures of personality traits.
+This paper examines the role of personality on workers' accumulation of experience, tenure and wages.
+Using a large-scale household longitudinal dataset from the United Kingdom, I am able to reconstruct labor market histories of individuals after leaving full-time education and merge this information with available data on measures of personality traits.
 Using this data, I find significant impacts of non-cognitive skills on the accumulation of workers' experience and tenure.
 The consistency and robustness of these effects are confirmed using an instrumental variable approach as well as a bounding strategy.
-To evaluate possible heterogeneous effects, I implement a quantile regression approach as well as a generalized propensity score method.
-I find that the effects of the traits are different along the experience and tenure distributions.
+To evaluate possible heterogeneous effects, I implement a quantile regression approach and a generalized propensity score method.
+I find that the effects of the traits differ along the experience and tenure distributions.
 Furthermore, the results suggest that differences in the intensity of a trait influences the expected level of accumulation of experience of a worker as well as his expected level of tenure.
 Finally, I construct and estimate a simple structural model that allows me to illustrate how an individual's endowment of personality affects earnings through three different channels: direct effects, schooling effects and tenure effects.
-The results suggest that, aside from the direct effects that these traits could have on wages, there are additional (indirect) effects through schooling and tenure that influence workers' earnings.
+By disentangling these different channels, this paper provides more detailed results of the returns to personality.

 Work in Progress